-- We are having a Giving Thanks music festival on Sunday, November 20th, from 2:00 to 7:30.
-It will be at Princeton Presbyterian Church, 953 Baltimore Pike, Springfield PA 19064.
-It is a fundraiser for Chester Eastside and we raised over $700.
+- We had a Giving Thanks music festival on Sunday, November 20th.
+It was at Princeton Presbyterian Church, 953 Baltimore Pike, Springfield PA 19064.
+It was a fundraiser for Chester Eastside and we raised over $700.

 - We are in our 5th year at the Media Farmer’s Market.
 The market will end on October 27th with a holiday market on November 17th.
 We provide opportunities for young and old adults with disabilities to showcase and sell their crafts.
 Ellie is with us again to sell her jewelry.
 We are always looking for others who would like to sell their crafts with us.
 This helps us develop important ties to community residents and civic leaders.
 Please contact us if you are interested.
 The people who we hope will be with us this year include:

 - We had a fundraiser at the Ten Thousand Villages store in the King of Prussia Mall on Sunday November 13, 2016.
 We had music by Nina Camaioni, Alyssa Garcia, Danielle & Jennifer and Lizzie Hilliard.

 - Our hiking program at Scott Arboretum has ended for now.
 It is called Wellness Walks.
 We hope to schedule this again for the fall.
 Click here for more information.

 - We attended the DCIU Resource Fair on October 11, 2016.